clutterstack/stream2blog/README.md

 # Stream2Blog: a text-based user interface for microblogging into a macroblog

-There is a Rust-based UI built on [Ratatui](https://ratatui.rs/), backed by an Elixir/Phoenix/SQLite storage app.
+This is a Rust-based UI built on [Ratatui](https://ratatui.rs/), backed by an Elixir/Phoenix/SQLite storage app.
 It works on my machine.
 (MacOS, tested with iTerm2, GhosTTY and the VS Code terminal.)

 Images are displayed with [Ratatui-image](https://github.com/benjajaja/ratatui-image).